Churches can meet their Form 990 Filing Requirements with ExpressTaxExempt!

-- Invite Users to Review & Approve Return
+- Invite Users to Review your Return

 Access our knowledge base or talk to our experts through chat, email, or phone for any assistance

-IRS Form 990 Filing Requirements for Churches- Updated April 23, 2021 - 8.00 AM - Admin, ExpressTaxExempt
+An Overview of 501(c)(3) Tax-Exempt Status and IRS Form 990 Filing Requirements for Churches.- Updated April 19, 2022 - 8.00 AM - Admin, ExpressTaxExempt

 Table of Content

-1. What is the church?
+1. What is a Church?

 A church is usually a religious organization that operates to be an important part of the religious group of the public in a particular location.
-The IRS recognizes all the places of worship like temples, and mosques as churches regardless of their faith.
+The IRS recognizes all the places of worship like temples and mosques as churches regardless of their faith.
 The term “church” also includes the associations of churches, conventions of churches, and integrated auxiliaries.